 Yesterday the British Medical Association (BMA) called for the Health and Social Care Act to be repealed.
 BMA chairman Dr Mark Porter claimed that the Act has increased bureaucracy and “needlessly shook up the fabric the NHS”.
 Dr Porter also said that the damage done to the NHS by the Act has been “profound and intense”.

 4. He wants Michael Gove’s free school policy applied to the NHS

 Denis Campbell, the Guardian’s health correspondent, claims in this article that Stevens “believes that competition between hospitals drives up standards.
 He has also suggested that the NHS could get its own equivalent of Michael Gove’s free schools in the shape of independent GPs who would compete with existing surgeries for patients.

 Gove’s free school programme has been unravelling in recent months, with news of religious extremists taking advantage of the policy to open schools which teach their beliefs (including creationism), and some free schools being ordered to close due to substandard teaching.
 Even Gove himself has admitted that “things have gone wrong“.

 Given that the free schools policy is turning out to be a fiasco, is it really such a good idea to introduce it in other parts of the public sector, let alone in the NHS?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.